18F/development-guide/pages/css-styleguide/preprocessor.md

 parent: CSS coding styleguide
 ---

-The most supported CSS preprocessor at 18F is Sass/SCSS.
+The most supported CSS preprocessor at 18F is [Sass](http://sass-lang.com/) (SCSS).
 Using this pre-processor means you'll get supported resources such as frameworks, libraries, tutorials, and a comprehensive styleguide as support.

 In addition, 18F uses a [`.scss-lint.yml` file](https://raw.githubusercontent.com/18F/frontend/18f-pages-staging/.scss-lint.yml) to keep our CSS code compliant with our own styleguide.